Towards generalisable and calibrated synthetic speech detection with self-supervised representations: Abstract

 \section{Abstract}

-Generalisation---the ability of a model to perform well on unseen data---is crucial for building reliable deep fake detectors.
-However, recent studies have shown that the current audio deep fake models fall short of this desideratum.
-In this paper we show that pretrained self-supervised representations followed by a simple logistic regression classifier achieve strong generalisation capabilities, reducing the equal error rate from 30\% to 8\% on the newly introduced \inthewild dataset.
-Importantly, this approach also produces considerably better calibrated models when compared to previous approaches.
-This means that we can trust our model's predictions more and use these for downstream tasks, such as uncertainty estimation.
-In particular, we show that the entropy of the estimated probabilities provides a reliable way of rejecting uncertain samples and further improving the accuracy.
+Generalisation---the ability of a model to perform well on unseen data---is crucial for building reliable deepfake detectors.
+However, recent studies have shown that the current audio deepfake models fall short of this desideratum.
+In this work we investigate the potential of pretrained self-supervised representations in building general and calibrated audio deepfake detection models.
+We show that large frozen representations coupled with a simple logistic regression classifier are extremely effective in achieving strong generalisation capabilities: compared to the RawNet2 model, this approach reduces the equal error rate from 30.9\% to 8.8\% on a benchmark of eight deepfake datasets, while learning less than 2k parameters.
+Moreover, the proposed method produces considerably more reliable predictions compared to previous approaches making it more suitable for realistic use.